SlicingDice/slicingdice-python/README.md

 ```

 ### `exists_entity(ids)`
-Verify which entities exist in a project given a list of entity IDs.
+Verify which entities exist in a database given a list of entity IDs.
 This method corresponds to a [POST request at /query/exists/entity](http://panel.slicingdice.com/docs/#api-details-api-endpoints-post-query-exists-entity).

 #### Request example